Frequently Asked Questions

 You can access more information about limited permits, including frequently asked questions, fees, and instructions for submitting the permit application, on this site.

-- If I have to complete additional coursework does this
+- If I have to complete additional coursework, how does this affect the requirements for post-degree supervised experience?

 If you are seeking licensure in mental health counseling, creative arts therapy, or in marriage and family therapy based on a degree in an allied field, you must have post-degree hours of supervised experience in the practice of the profession.
 If the Bureau of Comparative Education determines that you have a qualifying graduate degree but need additional coursework to meet the content requirements, we can count any experience after the date of that acceptable degree.
 However, if the Bureau of Comparative Education determines that you need to complete a new degree to qualify for licensure, we can count only that experience after the date you received the new degree.